-Bethany Williams on using art to help child survivors of war find joy again
+Using art to help child survivors of war find joy again — with Bethany Williams

 “Sometimes these children just don’t have the words to express the trauma they’ve been through.
 That’s a reason why I believe the arts — art, dance, drama, music and drawing — are so powerful in bringing us to the next level of healing.”